ilyayunkin/StocksMonitor/README.md

 ## Building
 Refer to the Appveyor build script for detailed information.
 Generally it
-* Builds the project qith qmake.
+* Builds the project with qmake.
 * Downloads openssl and adds to the distribution.

 ## Testing
-Unit-tests and benchmarks are provided in the Test dirrectory.
-They can me invoked:
+Unit-tests and benchmarks are provided in the Test directory.
+They can be invoked:
 * From QtCreator.
 * With "make check" command.